feliperomero3/ContosoUniversity/README.md

 ### How do I connect to my LocalDb instance?

-On SQL Server "Connect to server window dialog" type:
+On SQL Server Management Studio "Connect to server window dialog" type:

 |  Field     |Value
 |------------|---------------|